gadamc/couchPoDataProcessor/README.rst

 I think it would be extremely useful if this data processing tool framework could be built to run in a "distributed" mode in the way its already done here.
 That is, you could connect up multiple databases / computing systems to work together to process your data.
 That sounds more complicated, but I think you would have to consider this feature very early on in the design of the framework in order to ever implement it.
 I would think that if you first create a framework that just runs on a single computing system it would be more difficult to add in this distributed feature later.

+I think that to make it really modular and distributed would be to have a separate instance of the code (essentially a completely new implementation) for each step in the processing chain.
+That is, the framework is built to handle just one step in the processing chain.
+Then if you need multiple steps, you just build multiple implementations based on the framework in separate code directories.

+I think this is easier and more robust than trying to build a framework / project that can handle steps on different systems and databases, etc...
+This would be the irreducible unit of the system.
+From there, I could imagine another tool to organize them all and distribute them to the various computers you need to run them on.